NVIDIA/Megatron-LM/tools/retro/README.md

 ## Step 2: Pretraining

-*Please strictly follow the Step 1 to build the retrieval database before pretraining to make sure the preprocessed retrieval neighbors match the pretraining corpus.*
+*Please strictly follow Step 1 to build the retrieval database before pretraining to make sure the preprocessed retrieval neighbors match the pretraining corpus.*

 In the pretraining step, we support both pretraining from scratch and continued pretraining from a pretrained GPT model.

-We provide a template pretraining script to pretrain 800M Retro from scratch.
-Prepare your own arguments and update our templates in `tools/retro/examples/pretrain_model.sh`.
+We provide a template pretraining script to pretrain 843M Retro from scratch.
+Prepare your own arguments and update our templates in [tools/retro/examples/pretrain_model.sh](tools/retro/examples/pretrain_model.sh).
 Please note that the data path should be exactly matching the one used in Step 1 to make sure the preprocessed retrieval neighbors match the pretraining corpus.

 [//]: # (Take the example of the Wikipedia corpus)